July Garden Guide

 In the Vege Garden

 Also, planting in the cold risks plants bolting (going to flower) when the weather warms up.
-There is still time to plant alliums and perennials.

 Sow (in the greenhouse) for planting in August:

-banana shallots (latest in August)
+Banana shallots (latest in August)

 Lettuce (cool-season varieties such as Cos, Tom Thumb and Little Gem)